Hỏa Lò Prison: Vietnam War

 During the Vietnam War, the first U.S. prisoner of war to be sent to Hỏa Lò was Lieutenant Junior Grade Everett Alvarez Jr., who was shot down on August 5, 1964.
 From the beginning, U.S. POWs endured miserable conditions, including poor food and unsanitary conditions.
-The prison complex was sarcastically nicknamed the "Hanoi Hilton" by the American POWs, about the well-known Hilton Hotel chain.
+The prison complex was sarcastically nicknamed the "Hanoi Hilton" by the American POWs, referencing the well-known Hilton Hotel chain.
 There is some disagreement among the first group of POWs who coined the name but F-8D pilot Bob Shumaker was the first to write it down, carving "Welcome to the Hanoi Hilton" on the handle of a pail to greet the arrival of Air Force Lieutenant Robert Peel.

 Beginning in early 1967, a new area of the prison was opened for incoming American POWs; it was dubbed "Little Vegas", and its buildings and areas were named after Las Vegas Strip landmarks, such as "Golden Nugget", "Thunderbird", "Stardust", "Riviera", and the "Desert Inn".
 These names were chosen because many pilots had trained at Nellis Air Force Base, located in proximity to Las Vegas.
 American pilots were frequently already in poor condition by the time they were captured, injured either during their ejection or in landing on the ground.